batzner/circular-identicons/README.md

 # Circular Identicons
-Generate gorgeous circular default profile pictures for Android apps.
+Github's or Stackoverflow's identicons don't look good in circular profile pictures.
+Circular-identicons will generate gorgeous circular default profile pictures for your Android app.

 ## Examples
 The identicons are circular kaleidoscopes.